-Pick your poison - Buffets, Sit-down diners, cocktail parties, chip dips or some serious biological warfare?
+Pick your poison - Buffets or sit-down diners, cocktail parties, office chip dips or some serious biological warfare effort from a known terrorist organization:

-Armies, terrorists, political activists and disgruntled employees have been using biological warfare tactics since the beginning of time or at least since the recorded history documented throwing dead animals into caves to infect or drive enemies into the open.
-Free blankets carrying the smallpox virus were used during the French and Indian war, hookers infected with diseases resistant to medication available in the field in WWII and poisoned bungee polls in Viet Nam underscored how resourceful an enemy can be.
+Armies, terrorists, political activists and disgruntled employees have been using biological warfare tactics since the beginning of time or at least since the recorded history documented warriors throwing dead animals into caves to infect and drive enemies into the open.
+Blankets infected with the smallpox virus were used during the French and Indian war, hookers infected with venereal disease were made available to troops in the field during WWII and poisoned bungee polls were used in Viet Nam.
+All underscored how resourceful an enemy can be.
 While the poison has changed, the strategic goal to put the enemy out of commission has not.
-The only variable over history is who's the enemy and for how long do you want them out of commission.
+The only variable over history is who's the enemy and for how long do you want your enemy out of commission.